killinq-joke/Sprint-Challenge--JavaScript/README.md

 .forEach makes the changes directly on the array or .map makes another array with the changes

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function inside an object

 3. What is closure?
+closures are internal functions that can access variables defined inside another function even after the execution of this external function!

 4. Describe the four rules of the 'this' keyword.

+  - "this" targets the object which the thing that we call is within (for a global variable it will be the window, for a method inside an object container, it will be the object container)

+  - Whenever a function that's called with a "." before it, the object before the "." is "this"

+  - When the child of a constructor is created, "this" targets the child

+  - call() and apply() use this as their first argument

 5. Why do we need super() in an extended class?